shripriyasingh8/Digital-VLSI-SoC-Design-and-Planning/README.md

 ## Day 2 - Good floorplan vs bad floorplan and introduction to library cells
 ## Chip Floor planning considerations
 * ### Core:
   A 'core' is the section of the chip where the fundamental design of the logic is placed.
 * ### Die:
   A 'die', which consists of core, is small semiconductor material speciman on which the fundamental circuit is fabricated.
-### * Utilisation factor:
+* ### * Utilisation factor:
-$(Utlisation factor) = (Area occupied by netlist) \over (Total area of the core)$
+  $Utlisation factor = (Area occupied by netlist \over Total area of the core)$